 - Occasionalism Revisited: New Essays from the Islamic and Western Philosophical Traditions Nazif Muhtaroglu.
 2017.

-About the author: Ali is a biochemistry graduate currently pursuing his Master’s in Neuroscience.
+About the Author: Anas Malik is a biochemistry graduate currently pursuing his Master’s in Neuroscience.
 He also studies Maliki jurisprudence and Arabic part time.
 His interests include science, religion, and the philosophy of mind.
-You can follow him on Twitter here.